 Healthy Subscription Metrics vs Warning Signs: What Does the Scoreboard Actually Look Like?

-Before the five signs, here is the scoreboard I use when I start with a new subscription company.
-I want to see where their numbers sit against what healthy looks like at their stage, and I want to know what each warning sign usually means under the hood.
+Before the five signs, here is the scoreboard I use with a new subscription company.
+I want to see where their numbers sit against healthy benchmarks for their stage.
+I also want to know what each warning sign usually means under the hood.

 If two rows on the right column are true for you right now, you are in overhaul territory.
 If three or more are true, the overhaul is overdue.